Once a cheater, always a cheater? Well, not always, but the risk does rise, according to some recent research.

 Increased suspicions

-Having a lover that is unfaithful has lasting scars, even into the next relationship.
+Having a lover who is unfaithful has lasting scars, even into the next relationship.
 Those who had been cheated on in the past were four times more likely to suspect their current partner.
 However, their own fidelity (or lack of it) didn’t impact how suspicious they were of their current partner.
 The key was whether they were the hurt partner in a previous relationship.

-Dr. Knopp found that individuals who have committed infidelity themselves, known about their partner’s infidelity or suspected a partner of infidelity are more likely to repeat infidelity in their subsequent romantic relationships.
+Dr. Knopp found that individuals who have committed infidelity themselves, known about their partner’s infidelity, or suspected a partner of infidelity are more likely to repeat infidelity in their subsequent romantic relationships.

 Trust and commitment